What The Latest Immigration Polls Do (And Don't) Say

 "You can have both — you get more points for having higher education, you get more points for knowing English, you get more points for having a close relative," he said.

+"I think what they're saying here is merit should have more of a preference than relatives," said Mark Penn, codirector of the Harris Poll.
+"I don't think we polled a full battery of specific chain migration policy here.
+I would read this as saying that you see the public backing limits" on the idea of family-based immigration, he added.

-Right now, both family and merit-based immigration exist in the U.S., though far more — around two-thirds — is based on family ties, according to Capps.
+Right now, both family- and skills-based immigration exist in the U.S., though far more — around two-thirds — is based on family ties, according to Capps.
 Meanwhile, around 15 percent of admissions to the country are related to jobs and skills.
 On top of that, there are diversity visas, visas for investors who create jobs and allowances for refugees.

-The numbers shift depending on how the question is asked.
-In a Morning Consult/Politico poll from August 2017, there was a question asking if an immigration deal should place "greater emphasis on an applicant's job skills over their ties to family members."
+The numbers shift heavily depending on how the question is asked, however.
+In a Morning Consult/Politico poll from August 2017, there was a question asking if there should be a "greater emphasis on an applicant's job skills over their ties to family members."

 Fifty-six percent either strongly or somewhat supported this, while 42 percent opposed it.
 That's still a majority who favor merit over family, but it's a smaller majority.

-That poll asked these questions yet another way and found that 60 percent of Americans believe that "ties to family members in the United States" "should be a factor" in determining who should get to legally immigrate to the U.S. It also found that 57 percent believe education should be a factor, and that 54 percent believe "professional or academic achievement" should factor in.
+That poll asked these questions still other ways, though.
+For example, when the poll separated out different potential factors, several had strong support.
+Fully 60 percent of Americans said that "ties to family members in the United States" "should be a factor" in determining who should get to legally immigrate to the U.S. The poll also found that 57 percent believe education should be a factor, and that 54 percent believe "professional or academic achievement" should factor in.

 In other words, when it's not presented as an either-or choice, Americans appear to have a more nuanced view on family-versus merit-based immigration.